 The blog wants to be a resource for parents interested in experiencing cultural travels with their children and who enjoy crafting their own itineraries wherever they go.
 The main navigation menu of this site is at the top right:

 DESTINATIONS MENU: here you find a drop down list of all the destinations we have visited so far.
-The articles in this section contain trip reports, destination guides, and itineraries suitable for families and recommendations for family accommodation, the one thing we spend the most time looking for!
+The articles in this section contain trip reports, destination guides, itineraries suitable for families and recommendations for family accommodation, the one thing we spend the most time looking for!

 HOW TO GUIDES: in this section, we have posts with practical advice about travelling with kids: tips about flying with children, packing lists etc. These guides are especially useful to families with young kids who may be concerned about the practicalities of travelling with buggies, strollers and catering for small ones while on the go.

-REVIEWS is the menu collecting specific reviews of travel products and brands we recommend as well as our favourite travel resources such as booking sites, deal finders etc. This is an ever growing list and has reviews of gear, accommodation, tours and attractions we personally test during our travels.
+TRAVEL RESOURCES/REVIEWS is the menu collecting specific reviews of travel products and brands we recommend as well as our favourite travel resources such as booking sites, deal finders etc. This is an ever growing list and has reviews of gear, accommodation, tours and attractions we personally test during our travels.